Korg Opsix ► 300+ custom sounds

 UI

-Let me start with the observation that there are no individual buttons for the six operators.
-Each operator should have a [ON / OFF] button or a [MUTE] button.
-It is crucial to be able to hear the presence or absence of individual operators in FM without changing their volume.
-Korg decided to bury this feature in a menu… Also, there should be an additional row of buttons underneath the existing one for SEQ, VOICE, MOD MATRIX and other features currently accessible only via SHIFT button.
-And tell me – where the heck is the “key hold” button?
-In my view there are too many things that are missing / buried that could have been brought up to the surface.
+There should also be an additional row of buttons underneath the existing row (SEQ, VOICE, MOD MATRIX).
+Right now a number of features are accessible only via the SHIFT button.
+I won’t go on with examples.
+Generally speaking there are too many things that are missing / buried that could have been brought up to the surface.
 Analog subtractive synths which are easy to understand have much more generous panels.
-It’s a really important issue, because if you don’t know what you’re doing in the FM dominion, or you do not take full control over it, you can forget about getting tolerable sounds from it.
-Your FM synth is going to sound like a broken radio (or a cheesy 1980 Casio / stock-preset Whitney Houston’s DX-7).
+It’s an important issue, because if you don’t know what you’re doing in the FM dominion, or you do not take full control over it, you can forget about getting tolerable sounds from it.
+Your FM synth is going to sound like a broken radio.

 THE SOUND (or rather THE SOUNDS)

-I think this is the strongest area of this synth and the trump card that makes you turn a blind eye to its imperfections.
-The starting tone is very thin, static & barren and makes you wanna cry, like in the Korg Radias or Roland SH-01 / SH-201.
-After a while it leans toward something I’d call a fusion of vintage Korgs – MS-20 & Polysix (with some Oberheim) and something more modern / creative / whacky, like a Virus TI or an Ensoniq Fizmo – this is where excitement kicks in.
-Then it becomes an alpha-male chameleon, and the ensuing bewilderment and joy are hard to control, and I’m not sure if I’m listening to my Opsix or some E-MU module / NI Komplete plugin.
-This course of action is again similar to the Hydrasynth’s.
-It may be the source of controversy and the reason for love / hate camps – just as the Hydra was being described as “harsh-sounding”, for some people the Opsix may sound more like a PCM workstation than a traditional Prophet / Nord / Waldorf synth.
+Then it becomes an alpha-chameleon and the ensuing bewilderment and joy are hard to control, and I’m not sure if I’m listening to my Opsix or some E-MU module / NI Komplete plugin.
+That course of action is again similar to the Hydrasynth’s.
+This may be the source of controversy and the reason for love / hate camps – just as the Hydra was being described as “harsh-sounding”, for some people the Opsix may sound more like a PCM workstation than a traditional Prophet / Nord / Waldorf synth.
 Well, chameleons have their downsides too – they don’t sound like a million bucks right out of the box.

-THE END
+THE DEAL

-On the other hand, I’m wondering about the difference between these “cut-corners” modern synths like Opsix and a high-quality VST plugin with a midi controller attached to it.
-If this is the future of synths, then I guess we’ve all lived through it already.
-Also, my memories of and longing for the DX-7 and my too high expectations for the interface do not allow me to fully appreciate this synth (I wrongly anticipated a knobby DX-7 on steroids).
-And even if the UI is better than the Elektron Digitone, the current shape of this machine is still leaving me wanting.
-The Opsix should have the interface of the Matrixbrute, and a 4-or-5 octave keyboard with aftertouch.
-A three octave keyboard makes it really difficult to create, polish and eventually play your pad or lead sounds.
-Again, I have to repeat: this is an FM synth, not a mono bass synth!
-Look at that unused space below the shift buttons and above the 16 sequencer buttons: it’s 1 x 10 inches of free space and it just begs to be filled with some knobs, preferably for the envelope(s) or user / macro assignments.
-And why oh why didn’t we get a joystick like in the Wavestate?
 I see a considerable amount of wasted potential for a truly great instrument.
-The question is how much more above the €777 (or the current €580) price tag we would have to pay for all these goodies.
+The question is how much more above the €777 (or the current €500) price tag we would have to pay for all these goodies.
 I myself would like to pay a bit more, but instead have a product that makes more sense, like the Hydrasynth.
 If Opsix looked more like the Hydrasynth on the outside (poly aftertouch, more generous UI), and gained some minor improvements of the firmware (panning control, more precise envelope settings) I dare say it would enter the same league.
-Hydra is a different kettle of fish for sure; it leans more towards the classic analogue sound and has things that the Opsix does not have (wavetables, formant filters), but it applies the other way round too (Opsix’s 6 op FM, motion sequencing) so at the end of the day both synths prove to be a sound explorer’s playground.
+Hydra is a different kettle of fish for sure; it leans more towards classic analogue sound and it has things in it that the Opsix does not have (wavetables, formant filters).
+But the inadequacy / shortage applies the other way round too: Opsix has 6 operators / oscillators, it has motion sequencing, it has more FX – and it beats Hydra in these areas.
+So at the end of the day both synths prove to be a sound explorer’s playground – just in a different way.

 Support this page when you buy gear: